bologer/anycomment.io/readme.txt

 > See [demo](https://anycomment.io/demo/)

-Are you tired of connecting different third part commenting system to your website or having the default ones?
+Are you tired of connecting different third-party commenting system to your website or having the default ones?

 AnyComment is here to help you - it is a better commenting system for WordPress.